Portfolio manager’s Letter September 2000

 The financial industries Fund should be conservative right?
 This is field where you would expect to find lower PE’s, but the average P. E. of the top ten holdings is 35.
 Still 35 is a whole lot better that 77.9 yet this is still an aggressive fund and loaded with momentum stocks.
-To my, as investment manager, simple mind even this is a questionable selection for this particular client.
+To my simple mind even this is a questionable selection for this particular client.
 She is young and is looking to this money to provide for retirement income.
 With a long-term horizon why should she take on high-risk securities in order in enhance short-term, prospects?

 But the best is yet to come, The Small Cap Growth fund is a bomb waiting to go off.
 Ten of the top 25 positions have no earnings at all, for the fifteen companies that do have earnings the average PE is 102.47.
 Except for two energy companies the top twenty-five positions are all either tech, biotech or communications.
 The top ten:

 So what on the surface appears to be a relatively conservative, diversified portfolio turns out to be not conservative at all, but a highly speculative collection of Tech and momentum plays.
 There is very little real diversification; every thing is a momentum stock, in a real bear market all the momentum stocks go off the cliff at the same time.
 There are no defensive stocks, no Value stocks absolutely nothing in any of the three funds that is a suitable holding for the individual who owns this portfolio.